Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Genshi had called a meeting of the Fathers.
 His face wasn’t healing well at all: apparently he’d forbid himself the use of cosmetic surgery or regenerative medicines.

 The logic, when he’d explained it, was flawless.
 Everybody knew what had happened: there was no sense in hiding it and *every* sense in wearing his scars as a reminder.
 Daar had in fact been very, very merciful by the standards of Great Fathers.
-Showing any disrespect for that esteem would have been...unwise.
+Showing any disrespect for that esteem would have been... unwise.

 "The Champion of this Clan can’t be in the position I am now.
 He needs the Great Father’s ear and trust.
 He needs to stand at the high table and not be an object of suspicion.
 I’ve squandered that."